cloudposse/terraform-aws-multi-az-subnets/README.md

 Terraform module for multi-AZ [`subnets`](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html) provisioning.

-The module creates a private or public subnet (specified by `var.type`) in each Availability Zone from `var.availability_zones`.
+The module creates a private or public subnet in each Availability Zone from the `var.availability_zones` list.
-The public subnets are routed to the Internet Gateway (using the provided Internet Gateway ID).
+The public subnets are routed to the Internet Gateway specified by `var.igw_id`.
-The private subnets are routed to the NAT Gateway (using the provided NAT Gateway ID).
+The private subnets are routed to the NAT Gateways specified by `var.ngw_ids`.

 ## Usage